mimuki/halley/README.md

 Hacked extensively to do strange things- features are duct taped on, and will break if you look at them funny.
 The original is <https://git.sr.ht/~rakoo/msync_fzf>, if you want that.

-The icons assume you're using <https://github.com/slavfox/Cozette>, I haven't checked if all the ones i'm using are in the PUA or not.
+The icons assume you're using <https://github.com/slavfox/Cozette>, and a few icons are PUA characters.
 My bad.
 ## Screenshots

 A picture is worth a thousands words, right